uos/ceres_robot/ceres_localization/README.md

 If the mape name is wrong, change it first.
 By presseng `i` you can open an editing mode and then change the map name.
 When you have finished, press `Esc`, then type `:w` to save the changes and `:q` to close the editing programm.

 ### Now you can continue with the tutorial above (from Localization).
 !
-Start your launchfalls on your roboter, e.g. in debug !
+Start your launch-files on your roboter, e.g. in debug !

 !
 Start RViz in the terminal with the export commands !